 When it comes to dissecting Aussie culture, Greg McLean’s latest illuminates the tropes better than Baz Luhrmann’s massively budgeted attempts.
-And while I think there’s more to Australia (2005 than most give it credit for, Wolf Creek 2 ultra-effectively dissects issues such as masculinity, the city vs country conflict, and immigration with the most dan...Read Full Post »
+And while I think there’s more to Australia (2005 than most give it credit for, Wolf Creek 2 ultra-effectively dissects issues such as...Read Full Post »

 Condolences just aren’t enough.

 That’s why I’m telling you that you’re not alone.
 And I know that’s hard to hear.
 Sometimes, the pain of loneliness ends up feeling a little like pleasure, which is why it can be so hard to give up.